puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 ## Quest Objectives

-- Use a module from the Forge, and a pre-written module to setup a website serving the quest guide.
+- Use a module from the Forge, and a pre-written module to set up a website serving the quest guide.
 - Use the Puppet Enterprise (PE) Console to manage the Learning VM's configuration

 ## Getting Started

-In this quest you will be introduced to the power of Puppet using the Puppet Enterprise (PE) Console and the Puppet Forge.
-The objective of this quest is to set up a functional website locally that will serve you the entire Quest Guide as an alternative to the PDF version.
-Don't worry though, both the website and PDF have the same content and will help guide you on your journey to learn Puppet.
+In this quest you will see how Puppet and the Puppet Enterprise (PE) Console provides a simple way to achieve an otherwise compelex task.
+You will set up a functional local website that will serve the full content of this Quest Guide.
+Instead of writing code or using standard terminal commands to accomplish this objective, you will use the PE console to deploy freely available modules from the Puppet Forge.

-We are not going to be writing any code in this quest to accomplish the objectives.
-Instead, we will be using a module from the Forge, as well as another that has been written for you on the Learning VM.
-This will serve as an example of how you can use the code that you will learn to write in the succeeding sections.
-We hope this gives you a high-level overview of what it is like to use Puppet Enterprise to manage systems, while leveraging code developed by the community that is shared on the Forge.
-Some of the technical terms in this quest may not be familiar, but we promise we will explain all of it by the end of the guide!
+As you go through this quest, remember that Puppet is a powerful tool, and there is a lot to learn.
+We will explain concepts as needed to complete and understand each task, but sometimes we'll need to hold off on a fuller explanation of some detail until a later section.
+So don't worry if you don't feel like you're getting everything right away; we'll get there when the time is right!

 When you're ready to get started, type the following command: